| On

 Brigida hosted fashion shows for the Italo Youth Group for

 15 years, and was also a Youth Group representative.
+An

 autobiographical writer, Anello wrote "I miei lontani